David Fonseca: Silence 4

 Fonseca's musical career started with a band called Silence 4, formed by a group of hometown friends.
-They first released the unpredictable Silence Becomes It, in June 1998 that was a huge success at the time, selling 250,000 copies (the equivalent to six platinum records).
+They first released the unpredictable Silence Becomes It, in June 1998 which was a huge success at the time, selling 250,000 copies (the equivalent to six platinum records).
 This was a remarkable achievement in the Portuguese musical scene, where it is usually difficult to sell these many copies.
 The album has only two songs written in Portuguese.
 One of them is "Sexto Sentido", featuring the popular Portuguese singer, Sérgio Godinho.
 To complete this great year for the band, which played at most of the Portuguese Summer festivals, they closed the world-famous exhibition Expo '98 in Lisbon, playing for about 50 thousand people.
 Later in the same year, in December, Silence 4 was the first national band to sell out at Pavilhão Atlântico, performing to an astonishing 18,000-strong crowd, only 6 months after the release of their first album.
 Two years after the "phenomenon" the second album was released, Only Pain Is Real, in July 2000, selling approximately 100,000 copies to this day.
-The respective tour ended in a double concert at the legendary stage in the Portuguese capital of Lisbon, the Coliseu dos Recreios, which sold out completely and was released later on in CD and in DVD format.
+The respective tour ended in a double concert at the legendary stage in the Portuguese capital of Lisbon, the Coliseu dos Recreios, which sold out completely and was released later on in CD and DVD format.
 Throughout 2000, Silence 4 went on their last tour.
 In 2001, the band entered an undetermined hiatus, that still remains.